ibm-cloud-docs/activity-tracker/tutorial_iam_apikeys.md

 ### Generate events by using the CLI for actions that fail
 {: #tutorial_iam_apikeys_step1_3}

-Complete the following steps to generate events as a result of actions on user API keys in the account :  This step will generate an event that reports an action that fails.
+Complete the following steps to generate events as a result of actions on user API keys in the account.
+This step will generate an event that reports an action that fails.

 1. [Create an API key](/docs/account?topic=account-userapikey#create_user_key).
 2. [Lock the API key](/docs/account?topic=account-userapikey#lock_user_key).